 AI can also enhance safety in several industries, including manufacturing, transportation, and construction.
 AI algorithms, for instance, can be used to examine equipment maintenance and usage data to spot potential safety hazards before they arise.

-AI can also be utilised to increase decision-precision makings in safety-critical situations.
+AI can be utilised to increase decision-precision makings in safety-critical situations.
 For instance, an AI system may be used to evaluate weather data and forecast the risk of a natural disaster, assisting emergency personnel in better-allocating resources.

 Disadvantages of AI